Holly-Horwood/keto_pantry/README.md

 #### **Issues:**

 - Initially Stripe checkout wasn't working and the console complained it was due to an error with the Stripe key.
 I spoke with Stripe and it was actually an issue with the cart id which was resolved.

+- Due to issues with my own email service provider I was unable to get real email responses to work on the site for authentication purposes.
+I have however setup *email backend* in the *settings.py* file for testing.

 ---